navyumm/React-Name/README.md

 Answer : yes, but Section list provide these faetures itself,.

 Question : Where we need to use Section List  and Where Flat List?

+## Class Component in React-Native ( used in old version )

+* Make Class Component
+* Add Component in Class Component
+* Event and Function in class Component

+Class ke andr hum const let kuch use nhi kar sakte during the time of making function or anything

+Question : Which one we use Functional component or Class Component ?

+Answer : Both, but now-a-day functional Component are recommended in both Reactjs and React-native official documentation.

+Question : Difference between Class and Functional Component ?

+Question : How to function on Class Component ?

+Question : What the purpose of render function ?

+Answer : we use render function in class component.
+Because class component can not return anything by its own.
+So,  we need to return UI part in render function.